-From my experience, car seat frame is one of the best options for the baby in first 6 or 12 months.
+From my experience, car seat frame is one of the best options for the baby in first 6 to 12 months.
 For the first-time parents it may seem a weird way to stroll with an infant, but many parents wish they knew about it earlier.

 |Price range: from $50 to $150 (depending on the model and size – single or double)|

-+ Light (11-16 lbs) and compact, which is very helpful for moms who just had a C-section and they can’t lift heavy things
++ Light (11-16 lbs) and compact, which is very helpful for moms who just had a C-section and can’t lift heavy things

 + It’s very good option for parents who often drive before strolling.
 If your baby falls asleep in a car seat you can easily transport her/him without waking up

-+ There are also car seat frames for twins (I myself have used this Baby Trend Universal Double Snap-N-Go Stroller Frame)
++ There are also car seat frames for twins (personally I tried Baby Trend Universal Double Snap-N-Go Stroller Frame)

 + Infant car seat is safe for babies and provides comfortable support for them in the first months

 |Roan Kortina Classic Pram||Bugaboo Donkey Twin||The Inglesina Classica Pram|

-Remember: prams are very stylish, but it is a luxury that you will use only for 6 months top, sometimes even for 3 months!
+Keep in mind: prams are very stylish, but it is a luxury that you will use only for 6 months top, sometimes even for 3 months!

 From a practical point of view, better option is infant car seat which you can use longer than 6 months (even up to one year).
 It makes transition between driving and strolling very easy and simple.

 Plus, the bassinet is one more piece of baby gear which you have to storage.
 It is quite big and takes a lot of space in the trunk.
-You will need that space especially during trips, when you have to take also diapers, clothes, food, beverages, toys etc. If you use a car seat for strolling, it eliminates the need for buying another product and you can safe money.
+You will need that space especially during trips, when you have to take also diapers, clothes, food, beverages, toys etc. If you use a car seat for strolling, it eliminates the need of buying another product and you can save money.

 |Price range: from $250 to $1500 (depending on how stylish and luxurious model you choose)|

 - Usually you use it for 3-6 months and then your baby start moving around and bassinet is not safe anymore for sleeping or strolling, because the baby can fall out and get injured

-|Mostly they have good amortization and wide range of features.||Some models are big and heavy and difficult to storage.|
+- Some models are big and heavy and difficult to store

 |GB Pockit Stroller||UPPAbaby G-LUXE|